Skip to content Skip to Chat

 Recognized for Innovating

 WGU is recognized year after year as a leader in higher education.
-Our people take pride in making a difference by providing value to our students and offering high-quality programs and courses.
-Working with industry partners, developing a robust competency-based education program, and developing strategic innovations to bring educational access to more students are just some of the ways we are focused on making a difference.
+Our employees take pride in making a difference by providing value to our students and offering high-quality programs and courses at scale.
+Working with industry partners, developing a robust competency-based education program, and delivering strategic innovations to bring educational access and economic mobility to more students are just some of the ways we are focused on making a difference.
+This work earned WGU recognition in 2025 as an Opportunity College and University from the American Council on Education and the Carnegie Foundation.

 WGU Councils